tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-news-api-v7-reference.md

 |Sweden|Swedish|sv-SE|
 |Turkey|Turkish|tr-TR|

-For the `/news` endpointhe following table lists the market code values that you may use to specify the `mkt` query parameter.
+For the `/news` endpoint, the following table lists the market code values that you may use to specify the `mkt` query parameter.
 Bing returns content for only these markets.
 The list is subject to change.

 For a list of country codes that you may specify in the `cc` query parameter, see [Country Codes](#countrycodes).